-In this new age, businesses need not only to think of the consumer first, but they need to take stock of what they are doing internally – operationally, in order to make sure there is full visibility throughout the supply chain, especially during the last mile.
+To stay competitive in an expanding market, it’s not enough to improve customer-facing technology.
+Businesses must take stock of their internal operations, in order to make sure there is full visibility throughout the supply chain, especially during the last mile.

 Last mile visibility requires a variety of operational and technological changes to your supply chain:

 - Tracking packages once they are loaded on to trucks

 - Last mile carrier tracking, either through data shared by the carrier, or through a tech platform that enables different levels of visibility for different stakeholders.

 - Proof of Delivery